JuliaLang/PackageCompiler.jl/docs/src/devdocs/binaries_part_2.md

 A rough outline of the steps we will take to create an executable are:

-- Create our Julia app with a `Base.@ccallable` entry-point which means the Julia function can be called directly from C.
+- Create our Julia app with a `julia_main()::Cint` entry-point which can be called directly from C.
 - Create a custom sysimage to reduce latency (this is pretty much just doing part 1) and to hold the C-callable function from the first step.
 - Write an embedding wrapper in C that loads our custom sysimage, does some